 Looking at the big picture, this acceleration is a positive reflection on our industry.
 “I suppose one good view is that there is a lot of confidence in our industry,” states Emme.
 However, the overall concerns are valid.
 “I’m concerned [product] formulas can get changed to match the economic viability,” he continues.

 Unfortunately, that is a potential outcome when cultures significantly differ and there are prominent examples.
 One of the most significant examples is the acquisition of Kashi by The Kellogg Co. based in Battle Creek, MI.
 The problems start when a large company tries to impose its procedures on the newly acquired innovative entity in an effort to maintain status quo, ultimately hindering any sort of innovation and sabotaging its integrity.
-One article examining this relationship compares it to a host releasing antibodies to attack innovation (1).
+One article on ZDNet examining this relationship compares it to a host releasing antibodies to attack innovation (1).
 For the first eight years, Kellogg allowed Kashi to operate with a great deal of autonomy, allowing it to remain at its original headquarters instead of moving to Michigan where Kellogg is headquartered and make decisions about its suppliers, product rollout and pricing.

 This autonomy resulted in over 15 product launches in the first 12 months, annual 42% sales growth on a compound basis to about $600 million (1).
 Then it all stopped.
 “Kellogg’s forced its own complicated processes on the smaller company, making it difficult for Kashi to keep pace with rivals and reducing its ability to understand what customers wanted,” states the article.
 “Operating as a Kellogg’s brand, Kashi expanded into Kellogg’s traditional markets, channels and products.
 It also started including GMO and non-organic ingredients, losing the trust of Kashi’s traditional customer base and marketing channel.”